Front-End Workshop: Build a Number Guesser

 We are so glad you are here!
 To get set up…

 - Open up CodePen in a browser (preferably Chrome) and log in to your account

-- Please change your zoom name to first, last initial, pronouns (ex: Amy H. (she/her))
+- Please change your zoom name to first name, last initial, pronouns (ex: Amy H. (she/her))

 What to Expect

 Over the course of the day, we will write code, explore the mindsets that successful developers have, and learn a little more about Turing.
 We will ask you to introduce yourself, ask questions, and occasionally share out answers to the technical work we do!
-Below is our agenda for the day (all in MST):
+Below is our agenda for the day:

 - Determine if coding is something you enjoy doing and want to pursue further, and get a feel for what Turing is all about

 Disclaimer: We won’t become experts in these languages today.
 And you may leave with more questions than answers!

 Building the user-facing part of a website or app is referred to as Front-End Engineering.
 Building a Front-End requires the writing code in three programming languages, and making the code in each language “talk to” the code in the others.

 It can feel like a lot, but let’s start by building an understanding of what each language is responsible for.
 We will make some comparisons to the human body to create context.